The Users and teams settings area allows you to manage your accounts, users and any shared templates you have set up.

 From here you can:

 Select NEW ACCOUNT to create an entirely separate workspace, in which contacts, campaigns and reports can all be different, whilst email campaign templates and suppressions can be shared.

 A window opens displaying the additional cost per month for the new account.
 Enter an email address to be owner of the new account and select ADD ACCOUNT.

 Once set up, we send the new account owner a verification email to confirm their email address.
 The email address must be verified before the account setup is complete.
 This verification email expires after three days.

-- Log into another account - Select the login icon next to the account owner.
+Select the login icon next to the account owner.
 The login icon won't be available against your own account, or against disabled accounts.

 Manage your templates